Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/compatible-track-changelog.md

 ## July 2025

-The compatible release slated for July 2025 will be skipped in order to further stabilize the minor upgrade of `dbt-core==1.10.0` ([released June 16, 2025](https://pypi.org/project/dbt-core/1.10.0/)) across dbt Cloud.
+The compatible release slated for July 2025 will be skipped in order to further stabilize the minor upgrade of `dbt-core==1.10.0` ([released June 16, 2025](https://pypi.org/project/dbt-core/1.10.0/)) across the dbt platform.

 Compatible releases will resume in August 2025.